titzer/noise/README.md

 # noise

-Tools for studying noise in computer performance measurement
+This repository contains miscellaneous tools for studying variance in computer performance measurement.